'Sniffing out' fruity thiols in hoppy beers

-Category: Environment Hits: 4Hoppy beers such as pale ales are becoming increasingly popular.
+Category: Environment Hits: 11Hoppy beers such as pale ales are becoming increasingly popular.
 One reason is their pleasant fruity aroma that partially stems from compounds called thiols.
 Brewers have been looking for an accurate way to track thiols in beer, but current methods typically are not sensitive enough or require use of potentially harmful substances.
 Now, researchers present an automated, solvent-less process to assess thiols at very low concentrations.

 Read more https://www.sciencedaily.com/releases/2021/01/210106133021.htm